-HMRC will not provide free software for submitting quarterly reports and accounts under the MTD regime.
-The current free Company Accounts and Tax Online software product is likely to be discontinued.
+HMRC will not provide free software for submitting quarterly reports and accounts under the MTD for CT regime.
+The current free Company Accounts and Tax Online (CATO) software product will be discontinued in due course.

 Possible simplifications

 The mandation date for MTD for corporation tax is over five years away, and much can change in that period.